PLAN-Lab/plan-lab.github.io/_members/amarachi-blessing.md

     google-scholar: GDt7O1AAAAAJ
 ---

-I am a Ph.D.
-Candidate in Computer Science at Virginia Tech, working under the supervision of Dr. Ismini Lourentzou.
-My research focuses on artificial intelligence, deep learning, multimodal machine learning, and natural language processing, with applications in healthcare and other sectors.
-I leverage the synergy between vision and language in my work to develop models aimed at creating a positive societal impact.
+Amarachi completed her Ph.D. in Computer Science at Virginia Tech.
+Her research interests are AI and multimodal machine learning, with applications in healthcare and finance.
+Her thesis focused on disease progression monitoring and longitudinal radiology report generation.